n02723913/ELSpring2017/README.md

-# ELSpring2017
+# Nathan Dalling ELSpring2017 Class Repo.
-Template for Spring 2017 Embedded Linux class This is a template for students to clone for their work in the class.
-You should maintain the directory structure
+## This for my embeded Linux class in SUNY Newpaltz .
+### Enjoy looking at the code employers and professors.